weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 - use comma to separate keys in combos (eg: `meta-w,meta-up` instead of `meta-wmeta-meta2-A`)
 - convert control keys to lower keys (eg: `ctrl-a` instead of `ctrl-A`)
 - make keys normal options, to they are shown and can be updated with `/set` and `/fset` commands
+- make command `/key` without arguments open the fset buffer with all keys

 ## Out of scope